salesforce/TransmogrifAI/docs/developer-guide/index.md

 ### Writing your own transformer

 TransmogrifAI Transformers can easily be created by finding the appropriate base class and extending it.
-The TransmogrifAI Transformer base classes have default implementations for all the book keeping methods associated with Spark and OP.
+The TransmogrifAI Transformer base classes have default implementations for all the book keeping methods associated with Spark and TransmogrifAI.
 Thus when using OpTranfomer base classes the only things that need to be defined are the name of the operation associated with your Transformer, a default uid function for your transformer,  and the function that maps the input to the output.

 **Note that when creating a new stage (Transformer or Estimator) the uid should always be a constructor argument.** If the uid is not a constructor  the stages will not be serialized correctly when models are saved.